vmware-tanzu/tanzu-dev-portal/content/workshops/lab-spring-boot-k8s-skaffold.md

 ---
 date: '2021-03-04'
-description: 'Use Skaffold to create a Spring Boot application and deploy it to Kubernetes.
+description: Use Skaffold to create a Spring Boot application and deploy it to Kubernetes.

-  '
 hidden: true
 lab: lab-spring-boot-k8s-skaffold
 lastmod: '2021-03-11'